London King's Cross railway station: Restoration

-Future remodelling
+Remodelling

 In January 2018, it was announced that half the station would close for 3 months from January to March 2020 for remodelling work to the station and its approach, expected to cost £237 million.
 This includes rationalisation of the tracks, reopening the third tunnel to the approach of the station and closure of platform 10.
 In June 2021, Network Rail released a time lapse video showing the completion of the works.

 Accidents and incidents

-There have been many accidents at King's Cross over the years.
+There have been many passenger train accidents at King's Cross over the years.
 The most serious were the King's Cross railway accident on 4 February 1945 which killed two people and injured 25 and a collision in Gasworks Tunnel on 15 September 1881 which killed one person and seriously injured another.
 The most recent was on 17 September 2015 when a passenger train collided with the buffer stops, injuring fourteen people.
+There have also been a number of accidents which killed or injured railway employees.

 On 5 November 1979, Martin Allen was seen saying goodbye to his friends at King's Cross.
 He set off in the direction of the Piccadilly line platform, but he was never seen again.
 The station is also where Andrew Gosden was last seen before going missing on 14 September 2007.
 He had caught a train there from Doncaster under controversial and unexplained circumstances.